SashwatAnagolum/SparseyTestingSystem/README.md

 `--dataset_config <path to dataset.yaml>`
 The dataset on which to evaluate the model.
 `--preprocessing_config <path to preprocessing.yaml>`
-The preprocessing transforms to apply to data loaded from the dataset.
+The preprocessing transforms to apply to data loaded from the datasets.
 `--system_config <path to system.yaml>`
 The system configuration (database and Weights & Biases settings) to use for the evaluation run.
 `--training_recipe_config <path to trainer.yaml>`